The Importance of a Good Transition

 It would be a mistake to think that transition is completed once children have gone to their new year group, class or setting.
 For instance, in many schools, the first few weeks of September see many Year 7 pupils return to their primary setting to say hello to the staff, however this inevitably tails off.
 Good transition continues past this point and depends on ongoing contact.
 By taking the time to keep those lines of communication open between colleagues, relationships and connections are strengthened.
 By finding out how your past pupils are coping in their new setting or class, you can use this to continually review and further strengthen your transition approaches for the years ahead.

-We can support you with developing your own approaches to transition.
-Please email laura.lodge@oneeducation.co.uk for more information.
+Our Literacy Team can support you with developing your own approaches to a good transition, including setting up bespoke projects for literacy focused transition.
+Please email laura.buczko@oneeducation.co.uk for more information.

 In other news